 Over the years, various friends and co-workers came alongside to help with the clinics, as well as family members such as Brent’s wife Meredith and Frank’s wife Danielle.
-By 2016 it was evident that, with the growth of clinic needs along with the overall scope of improving prosthetics in the developing world would mean it was time to officially organize our own nonprofit.
+By 2014 it was clear that the growth of the Guatemala clinic along with some new ideas for improving overall prosthetics in the developing world would mean it was time to officially organize our own nonprofit.
 So in 2015, 9 years after beginning our work in Guatemala, LifeNabled officially came to be.

 Since our official launch, we have taken great strides towards the future.
 We continue serving in Guatemala through bi-annual clinics while also rapidly creating new prosthetic solutions involving 3D printing, adjustable socket designs, stability knee development, and online plus in-person training options for other practitioners and organizations.